-As I have mentioned before, I occasionally answer questions on Quora regarding alternative medicine treatments for cancer.
-Of course, there are few, if any, alternative “medicines” that have been shown to treat cancer effectively in large, randomized, double-blind clinical trials.
+There are few, if any, alternative “medicines” that have been shown to treat cancer effectively in large, randomized, double-blind clinical trials.
 If they actually worked, we’d just call it medicine.
+But people continue to search for miracle cures in alternative medicine, probably because treating cancer with science-based medicine is difficult without any guarantees.

-Most of the answers are supported by scientific evidence — alternative medicine treatments for cancer have been shown to not work or have not been shown to work.
+The facts are that alternative medicine treatments for cancer have been shown to not work or have not been shown to work.
 Either way, it would be unethical or even immoral for anyone to recommend these unscientific treatments.

 Alternative medicine is any treatment that is not supported by robust scientific evidence in the form of a large clinical trial that would be incorporated into evidence-based medicine.
-Most complementary and alternative medicine have no clinical effects beyond a placebo (see Note 2), and they cannot treat any serious medical condition.
+Most complementary and alternative medicines have no clinical effects beyond a placebo (see Note 1), and they cannot treat any serious medical condition.
 Mostly, alternative medicine is pure pseudoscience.

 Complementary and alternative medicine (as it is sometimes described) is known by its other names – quackery, quackademic medicine, snake oil, woo, or junk medicine.
 Alternative quacks invent absurd pejorative names for evidence-based medicine just to create a silly false balance – terms like allopathy, conventional medicine, or Western medicine.
-You science-based readers will see through this nonsense, and understand what they really mean is “evidence-based medicine, but we prefer our pseudoscientific medicine.”
+You science-based readers will see through this nonsense, and understand what they really mean is “We prefer our pseudoscientific medicine.”

-Alternative medicine is popular because it provides false hope for people looking for a cure for their diseases or conditions.
+Alternative medicine is probably popular because it provides false hope for people looking for a cure for their diseases or conditions.
 Alternative medicine quacks can make outrageous claims about cancer cures because they can play to the fears of cancer patients about surgery, chemotherapy, or radiation therapy.
-The scammers make the treatment of cancer easy and simple while relying on myths about cancer like Big Pharma pushes chemotherapy because they’d make more money than from a cure — in fact, if there were a miraculous cure that cured all cancer, the company that made it would make billions, if not trillions, of dollars.

 Cancer is a group of diseases characterized by abnormal cell growth which can invade or metastasize to other tissues and organs.
 Although people use tumor and cancer interchangeably, not all tumors are cancer.
 There are benign tumors that do not metastasize and are not cancers.